 ‘Children must be taught how to think, not what to think.’
 Margaret Mead

 Besides, parents often tell me that their biggest trigger is that children do not listen.

 You can’t give away what you don’t have

 Correct!
 They don’t listen to everything you say, but they watch everything you do.
 This means unless you are the most evolved and enlightened Mama to ever walk the planet, there will be lots of things you can’t give or instil in your children.

-Recently I ran a free parents training to help parents work out what they value and what is important to their family.
 In a busy world where life moves at a ridiculously fast pace, it’s impossible to keep up and imperative that you learn to prioritise.
 You don’t have to keep up by the way, you can just make your own path (permission granted!!).